by Duane Graveline, MD, MPH

 The side effect profile of statin drugs is of major concern.
 The statin associated rhabdomyolysis deaths alone, the majority of which have been women, should give all physicians reason to ask themselves, "Is the expanding use of statins in primary prevention really justified?"

-All in all their study corroborates existing findings of under-reporting of statin side effects and overstating the benefits of statins.
-The medical community in general seems currently unaware of these flaws.
+All in all, their study corroborates existing findings of under-reporting of statin side effects and overstating the benefits of statins.

 Duane Graveline MD MPH